KristofferStrube/Blazor.SVGAnimation/README.md

 On each page you can find the corresponding code for the example in the top right corner.

-On the main page you can see if the API has at least minimal support in the used browser.

 # Getting Started
 ## Prerequisites
 You need to install .NET 6.0 or newer to use the library.